SX-Aurora/aveo/doc/Restriction.md

 # Restriction

+VEO requires 32 Huge Pages per a context.

-VEO does not support to execute VEO program without setting the number of HugePages more than 32.
+VEO does not support a quadruple precision real number and a variable length character string as an argument of Fortran subroutines and functions.

-VEO does not support to use quadruple precision real number a variable length character string as a return value and an argument of Fortran subroutines and functions,
+VEO does not support a quadruple precision real number and a variable length character string as a return value of Fortran functions.

 Synchronous APIs wait the completion of previous requests submitted by asynchronous APIs.
 Synchronous APIs are below: